Kendallyn/quiz-app/README.md

 -When viewing a question, user should be able to see which question number they are on and current score -When user submits answer, first get feedback if correct or incorrect.
 If correct, moved along to next question; if incorrect, user should be shown correct answer and then moved along to the next question
 -When quiz is complete, user should be shown overall score (how many they got right out of total questions asked) and be able to start the quiz over again

+Technical Requirements:
+-Use objects, arrays, functions, looping, event listeners, DOM traversal and manipulation -Save work to git and github as I go